Part three in our series on Branding during M&A

 Developing your design and showing how it will be applied in the real world will be an ongoing feature of your rebrand.
 The way you capture the developments and nuances is also key and forms part of your brand governance strategy.
 But that’s a whole other topic for another time!

 Once you have a full picture of what is required in each area, you can start to add all the finer details.
-The more detailed you can be, the better:
+The more detailed on the following points you can be, the better:

 Of course, product knowledge is important but what probably counts most is experience.
 What works on paper does not always translate in reality.
 Tried and tested solutions are worth their weight in gold.

-Designers, architects, interior designers, specifiers – they can all contribute to detailing and specifying the right materials and in the right quantities.
+Designers, architects, interior designers, and specifiers can all contribute to detailing and specifying the right materials and in the right quantities.

-They understand how different materials work, which finishes or lighting solutions will give you the best result.
+They understand how different materials work and which finishes or lighting solutions will give you the best result.

 Remember to reach out to suppliers too – their technical teams are always happy to advise on the best solution.
-Obviously be aware that their advice will be restricted to their own product range.
+Be aware that their advice will be restricted to their specific product range.

 To save doing the rounds with multiple suppliers in an attempt to find the best solution, consider using an independent adviser who has experience across the board.